rkotze/rkotze.github.io/_drafts/2020-01-06-vscode-unit-tests.md

 }
 ```

-### Set up <abbr title="Visual Studio Code">VS Code</abbr> Jest mock
+### Set up VS Code Jest mock

-Jest provides a few options for mocking but because we want to mock common parts of the vscode API the easiest option is to create a `__mock__` folder in the project root folder and add a file with the same name as the module to be mocked (`vscode.js`).
+Jest provides a few options for mocking but because we want to mock the whole of _vscode node module_ the easiest option is to create a `__mock__` folder one the same level as the node_modules folder (typically the root folder) and add a file with the same name as the module to be mocked (`vscode.js`).

+You won't need to import the module into your test file, the mock is automatically applied.
+Jest calls this [manual mocks](https://jestjs.io/docs/en/manual-mocks){:target="\_blank" rel="noopener"}.

+The **great thing** about this approach is it keeps your test files clean from all the mock set up code, making it easy to reason about.
+The **minor downside** is new programmers to your code base will need to be made aware of the `__mock__` folder because there no explicit connection that the VS Code module is mocked.

-Below is a _mock_ of the _vscode_ dependency.
+Below is the _mock_ of the _VS Code_ dependency.
 It's not the entire API so you should adjust it to your needs.

 ```javascript
 // vscode.js

 const languages = {
   createDiagnosticCollection: jest.fn()
 };